-In addition to the provisions of Appendices A-F to this Provider Agreement, the Consultant agrees to comply with the provisions of all other applicable state and federal laws; is expected to follow licensing/certification rules for the State of Alaska for their field of practice; agrees to keep current any and all licenses, certifications, and credentials required to qualify for providing services through this Agreement and to keep current the necessary documentation on file with DOH to demonstrate compliance; declares and represents that they meet the qualifications required for a Consultant for this Agreement; agree to sign additional documentation that relates to the protection and sharing of client information; and has a signed Memorandum of Agreement (MOA) between the Consultant and the Service Provider or Project receiving services through the Agreement (Attachment 3).
-With the signed Agreement, the Consultant must submit the following documentation:
+In addition to the provisions of Appendices A-G of this Provider Agreement, the Consultant agrees to comply with the provisions of all other applicable state and federal laws; is expected to follow licensing/certification rules for the State of Alaska for their field of practice; agrees to keep current any and all licenses, certifications, and credentials required to qualify for providing services through this Agreement and to keep current the necessary documentation on file with DOH to demonstrate compliance; declares and represents that they meet the qualifications required for a Consultant for this Agreement; agrees to sign additional documentation that relates to the protection and sharing of client information; and has a signed Memorandum of Agreement (MOA) between the Consultant and the Service Provider or Project receiving services through the Agreement (Attachment 3).
+The Consultant must submit the following documentation:

-- A. Proof of a Federal Tax ID Number; - B. A current State of Alaska Business License; - C. Alaska Native entities entering into a Provider Agreement with DOH must provide a waiver of immunity from suit for claims arising out of activities of the Consultant related to this Agreement, using Appendix F; - D. Documentation that demonstrates the Consultant meets the minimum levels of education and experience required in each field of expertise (see Attachment 4).
+- A. Proof of a Federal Tax ID Number, - B. A current State of Alaska Business License, - C. Alaska Native entities entering into a Provider Agreement with DOH must provide a waiver of immunity from suit for claims arising out of activities of the Consultant related to this Agreement, using Appendix F, - D. Documentation that demonstrates the Consultant meets the minimum levels of education and experience required in each field of expertise (see Attachment 4).
 Documentation to include but not limited to: - 1.
-Resume; - 2.
+Resume, - 2.
 Copy of professional license; and - 3.
-Copy of diploma in field of study. - E. Necessary credentials for service personnel, such as copies of valid and current certifications or licenses; - F. Three Professional letters of recommendation (current to three years old);
+Copy of diploma in field of study. - E. Necessary credentials for service personnel, such as copies of valid and current certifications or licenses. - F. Three Professional letters of recommendation (current to three years old).
+Only new providers looking to become a CBC consultant will need to provide three letters of recommendation.
+Providers continuing their work with the CBC do not need to provide